Winston Churchill was once asked “Mr. Churchill, to what do you attribute your success in life?”

 I love that Winston Churchill anecdote, but for many activities I prefer sitting… reading, surfing my iPad, thinking to name a few.

-This article suggest seating options for a master bedroom.
+This article suggest seating options for a primary bedroom.

 Seating Options at the Foot of Your Bed